 The GCSE course is enjoyable, lively and varied.
-Pupils will continue with the familiar skills of speaking, reading, listening, translation and writing within topics that are aimed to stimulate and be of practical use abroad: identity and culture; local, national and global areas of interest; current and future choices.
+Pupils will continue with the familiar skills of speaking, reading, listening, translation and writing within topics that are aimed to stimulate and be of practical use abroad: people and lifestyle; popular culture; communication and the world around us.
 In addition to this everyone will be given an introduction to aspects of French culture, for example lifestyle, civilization and geography, and will be exposed to literary texts.
 A solid grounding in grammar will ensure that all feel comfortable and confident to GCSE and beyond.
 Studies will be based around a course book, but frequent use is made of additional resources, including video, the language laboratory and ICT.
 Furthermore, the LRC offers an increasing stock of individual resources.